ASchmidt1024/articles/angular/evaluation/angular-evaluation.md

 ![Google Trends, Germany, last 12 month][33]
 (Source: [Google Trends, Germany, last 12 month][35])

+In 2018 over 20.000 developer were asked which frontend framework they use or head of.
+A look at the results shows Angular on place three after React and Vue.

+![stateofjs.com - 2018, Overall Front-end Frameworks results][37]
+(Source: [stateofjs.com - 2018, Overall Front-end Frameworks results][36])

 ## Conclusion

 It depends on the clients environment wether Angular should be chosen.
 You have to ask the right questions.
 Do you need Ionic for mobile applications or progressive web apps?
 Do you have a complex business logic in your project or a stand alone application?
 Do some Angular apps in the project already exist?
 Are there developers available who know Angular or TypeScript or a similar programming language?
 If one or more questions can be answered with yes, then Angular is a really good choice you can take.